What’s the Best Bread for Stuffing? (Thanksgiving)

 Adding chicken broth to soft, fluffy bread will make a soggy mess that will not provide the dining experience that you are looking for.

-Most recipes suggest using a loaf that is heavier and denser yet still crusty and flavorful, such as sourdough bread, or a hearty, slightly dense white bread like French bread or Italian loaf.
+Most recipes suggest using a loaf that is heavier and denser yet still crusty and flavorful, such as sourdough bread, or a hearty, slightly dense white bread like French bread or this easy, Italian no knead bread.
 Other options are a sturdy sandwich loaf, brioche, challah, ciabatta, or even focaccia bread.

 Since you will be adding a liquid, stale bread works best here as it tends to be slightly drier, so I recommend buying it one to three days in advance to give it a chance to dry out a bit.